cdsittampalam/documentation/docs/Security & Cryptography.md

 The MPC protocol runs when generating a wallet address for money coming in to the Qredo Network.
 The protocol also runs when creating an address to accept the change from a settlement.
 In both cases, the transactions are signed.

-The MPC protocol communicates with the blockchain validator nodes via the watcher service to ensure that it can process the correct wallet (more information is described in the [Architecture](docs/Qredo%20Network#architecture) section in the Qredo Network page.
+The MPC protocol communicates with the blockchain validator nodes via the watcher service to ensure that it can process the correct wallet (more information is described in the [Architecture](docs/Qredo%20Network#architecture) section on the Qredo Network page.

 ### MPC Communication Flow